Jatindra Nath Das

-Jatindra Nath Das (যতীন্দ্রনাথ দাস; 27 October 1904 – 13 September 1929), better known as Jatin Das, was an Indian independence activist and revolutionary who worked to make India independent from the British Raj and was a member of the Hindustan Socialist Republican Association.
-He died in the Lahore Central Jail after a 63-day hunger strike.
+Jatindra Nath Das (যতীন্দ্রনাথ দাস; 27 October 1904 – 13 September 1929), better known as Jatin Das, was an Indian freedom fighter and revolutionary who worked to make India independent from the British Raj and was a member of the Hindustan Socialist Republican Association.
+He died in the Borstal Jail, Lahore after a long 63-day hunger strike for the rights of political prisoners of India's freedom struggle.
+He was only 24 years old when he died.
+His death proved to be a major incident in India's struggle for independence with more than five lakhs people attending his funeral.

 Early life

-Das was born in 1904 in family at Calcutta.
-He passed the matriculation and intermediate examinations in the First Division.
-He joined the Anushilan Samiti, a revolutionary group in Bengal, and also participated in Mahatma Gandhi's non-cooperation movement in 1921, aged 17.
-In November 1925, while studying for a B.A. at Bangabasi College in Calcutta, Das was arrested for his political activities and was imprisoned at the jail in Mymensingh.
-While interned there, he went on a hunger strike to protest the ill-treatment meted out to the political prisoners.
-After fasting for twenty days, the jail's superintendent apologised and he gave up the fast.
-Sachindra Nath Sanyal taught him how to make bombs.
+Das was born in 1904 at Calcutta to Bankim Behari Das and Smt.
+Suhasini Debi.
+Suhasini Debi passed away when Jatin Das was nine years old.
+He was a brilliant student and passed the matriculation in the First Division in 1921.
+He joined the Anushilan Samiti, a revolutionary group in Bengal, and also participated in Mahatma Gandhi's non-cooperation movement in 1921, was convicted for picketing foreign cloth shops in Burrabazar in Calcutta and lodged in Hoogly Jail.

+He joined South Suburban College(now called Ashutosh College) in 1922 and passed the Intermediate in First Division in 1924.
+He participated in the North Bengal Flood relief activities during this time.
+In November 1925, while studying for a B.A. at Vidyasagar College in Calcutta, Das was arrested for his political activities and was imprisoned at the jail in Mymensingh.
+While interned there, he went on a 21 day hunger strike to protest the ill-treatment meted out to the political prisoners.
+He along with Panna Babu was transferred to Dacca Central Jail and then to the notorious Mianwali Jail(now in Pakistan) as a punishment for the Mymensingh Jail incident.
+Jatin was brought back to Bengal and released by the end of October, 1928.

-On 14 June 1929, he was again arrested for revolutionary activities and was imprisoned in Lahore Jail to be tried under the supplementary Lahore Conspiracy Case.
+On 14 June 1929, he was arrested for making the 'bomb' which was thrown by Bhagat Singh and Batukeswar Dutt at the Assembly hall during a session.
+It must be noted that the 'bomb' was made only to make a sound and draw attention and not to harm anyone.
+He was imprisoned in Lahore Jail to be tried under the supplementary Lahore Conspiracy Case, by the colonial government.